You're Killing Me: Plot

 Gooch, in a panic, goes straight to Barrett and Kendra and they try to get inside the room but Eden holds them off.
 They become more aggressive and Eden tells them she has seen the video and won't let them in.
 They try to use force while Eden blocks the door using a wardrobe.
 Barrett forces everyone out of the party and Eden uses this opportunity to grab a phone charger from the other room but is prevented to just in-time by Barrett.

-Zara awakes, confused and sleepy and heads to the bathroom where Gooch is tapping on the window.
-She lets him in, unaware of the situation, and he threatens Eden to give him the phone.
+Zara awakes, confused and sleepy.
+Zara heads to the bathroom where Gooch is tapping on the window.
+She lets him in, unaware of the situation, and he threatens Eden in order for her to give him the phone.
 The girls manage to overpower him and trap him in a bath of water in the en-suite.
 Barrett takes an axe and breaks into the bedroom with Kendra but Eden and Zara have locked themselves in the bathroom and threaten to electrocute Gooch using a hairdryer.
 Meanwhile, Eden's father is at the gas station and has noticed partygoers leaving, telling him that it's over.

 Eden tells Zara to go out of the bathroom window and get help but as she tries, Kendra grabs onto her hand from the other side of the window.
 In shock, Zara knocks her and Kendra drops off the ladder and impales herself on a blade on the ground below.
 Eden makes her way outside and tries to get help using Kendra's phone but is chased by Barrett and runs back into the bathroom.
 Barrett finds Kendra's body and drags it inside, assuring her that it will be okay.

 Eden explains the whole situation to Zara but she thinks they should return the phone and go home.
 Suddenly, Eden's father walks into the house searching for her.
 He manages to get to the bedroom but is knocked to the ground by Barrett.
 He threatens to kill him unless Eden gives up the phone.
 Zara throws the phone towards him when Barrett's parents walk in, demanding to know what's going on.